Aishwaryagithubit/MEDQUEUE/README.md

 # MEDQUEUE

+## 📖 Description

+**MEDQUEUE** is an AI-powered smart queue and appointment management system for hospitals and clinics.
+It modernizes patient flow by enabling patients to:

+- Upload past medical reports and current symptoms
+- Interact with an AI-powered chat assistant for personalized recommendations
+- Find suitable doctors and hospitals with real-time availability
+- Book appointments and pay online seamlessly

+For doctors and hospital staff, MEDQUEUE provides:

+- Dashboard to view patient appointments and AI-generated summaries
+- Ability to manage schedules, follow-ups, and consultations
+- Automated triage and priority notifications for urgent cases

+The system eliminates physical queues, reduces patient wait times, and improves operational efficiency, making hospital workflows smarter, faster, and patient-friendly.

+> MEDQUEUE frontend is built using **Vite + React + TypeScript**, with **shadcn-style UI components**.
+It’s ready to integrate with Azure-based AI services, databases, and storage for a full-stack, real-world deployment.

-**MEDQUEUE** — A Vite + React + TypeScript frontend scaffold with shadcn-style UI components.This repository contains a complete frontend app (pages, UI components, translations) and is ready to integrate with an Azure-backed API (Azure Functions / FastAPI), Azure OpenAI, a database, and Blob Storage for a full-stack deployment.
+**MEDQUEUE** is built using A Vite + React + TypeScript frontend scaffold with shadcn-style UI components.This repository contains a complete frontend app (pages, UI components, translations) and is ready to integrate with an Azure-backed API (Azure Functions / FastAPI), Azure OpenAI, a database, and Blob Storage for a full-stack deployment.

 ---